suvrotica/SuvroTuitionBlog/src/lib/posts/MAFA.md

 <br>
 Let us say our prayers well and dwell,<br>
 Take servant girls and slap sense into them.<br>
-Fuck them for they know not what,<br>
+Fuck them fully for they know not what,<br>
 It's like to swallow god's oily semen.<br>
 <br>
-Verily thus us, goodly we go,<br>
+Verily thus us, goodly we white men go,<br>
 And frack with impunity the crust.<br>
 The rituals are rote, a boat on the money moat,<br>
-Must be safe for in god we trust.<br>
+Must be safe for in white god we trust.<br>
 <br>
 Also while we are at it, taking a shit,<br>
 Fuck brown, the black, and the china men.<br>